pytorch/kineto/tb_plugin/README.md

 When you select the top-right corner's “Flow events” to ”async”, you can see the relationship between an operator and its launched kernels.
 ![Alt text](https://github.com/pytorch/kineto/blob/master/tb_plugin/docs/images/trace_view_launch.PNG)

+* Memory View

+Pytorch profiler records all memory allocation/release events during profiling.
+The plugin aggregates all these events by the operator.

+The memory kind could be selected in “Device” selection box.
+For example, “GPU0” means the following table only shows each operator’s memory usage on GPU 0, not including CPU or other GPUs.

+Calls: # of calls of the operator.

+Size Increase: The memory increase size include all children operators.
+It sums up all allocation bytes and minus all the memory release bytes.

+Self Size Increase: The memory increase size associated with the operator itself.
+It sums up all allocation bytes and minus all the memory release bytes.

+Allocation Count: The allocation count including all children operators.

+Self Allocation Count: The allocation count belonging to the operator itself.

+Allocation Size: The allocation size including all children operators.
+It sums up all allocation bytes without considering the memory free.

+Self Allocation Size: The allocation size belonging to the operator itself.
+It sums up all allocation bytes without considering the memory free.

+* Distributed View

+Definition: